-The IBSF can modify the number of official training days and/or training runs in official IBSF competitions.
-However, the change in the number of official training days and/or training runs must be declared in the event announcement.
+The IBSF can modify the number of official training days and/or training heats in official IBSF competitions.
+However, the change in the number of official training days and/or training heats must be declared in the event announcement.

-At all official IBSF competitions, each pilot must complete two training runs per discipline without accident to be allowed to participate in the race, except he competes in the World Cup in both disciplines and carries out a maximum of 6 training runs.
-In that case one valid training run per discipline is sufficient.
+At all official IBSF competitions, each pilot must complete two training heats per discipline without accident to be allowed to participate in the race, except he competes in the World Cup/Europe Cup/North American Cup in both disciplines and carries out a maximum of 6 training heats.
+In that case one valid training heat per discipline is sufficient.
+If training and racing for one discipline is completed prior to training for the second discipline, two training runs must be completed for the first discipline.